nginxinc/nginx-basics-workshops/labs/lab1/readme.md

 ![NGINX Logo](media/nginx-tshirt.png)

->If you are finished with all the testing of the NGINX web server container, you can use Docker Compose to shut down your test environment:
+>If you are finished with all the testing of the NGINX web server container, you can use Docker Compose to shut down your test environment.
+Make sure you are in the `lab1` folder:

 ```bash
 cd lab1